BA-CalderonMorales/BA-CalderonMorales/RULES.md

 Use the helper scripts under `scripts/` during feature work:

 - `scripts/check-links.sh` – ensure documentation links are valid
-- `scripts/check-markdown.sh` – run all checks on repository Markdown files
+- `scripts/check-trailing-whitespace.sh` – identify trailing spaces in Markdown
-- `scripts/run-ci-checks.sh` – execute all repository checks in one command
+- `scripts/run-ci-checks.sh` – run link and whitespace checks on all Markdown files

 Run the provided scripts and any tests before pushing changes.
 CI mirrors these commands.